GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 Don't type too hard.
 I used to slam the keys down when typing, for some reason I felt more productive that way.
 It really felt like I was *doing something.*
 Don't be me.
 Use the minimum amount of pressure necessary to press the buttons.

-## Sleep
-Make sure you get enough of it.
-It's a bit of a cliche at this point, to read that we don't sleep enough, but it does matter.
-It allows your body to heal and leaves you rested.
-Sleep is particularly important, if you have a hard time taking breaks from the keyboard while awake.
-It's essentially a large stretch of time where you're nor using your hands, and you don't have to expend any mental energy to "stay away from the keyboard."

-Sleep isn't just sleep however.
-I've noticed that the position you sleep in matters.
-If you're often in more pain in the morning than later on the day, or you wake up with your arm in awkward angles, I'd consider whether your sleep position is worsening the problems.
-I noticed that sometimes I curled up on my arm, or slept on my stomach, and when I do that I'm usually in more pain the day after.
-Changing sleep habits is tricky though, so experiment with what works for you - some common advice is to 'box' yourself in with pillows so you don't end up in sleep positions where you don't want to be.
-I've even been desperate enough to have my feet tied to my bedposts for a while.

 ## Ergonomic keyboards
 I've experimented with a few ergonomic keyboards.
 My first was a [Microsoft Sculpt](https://www.microsoft.com/accessories/en-us/products/keyboards/sculpt-ergonomic-desktop/l5v-00001).
 The Sculpt keyboard looks nice, is reasonably affordable and curves properly for good ergonomic posture of the hands.
 It also comes with an ergonomic mouse.